8by8-org/rewards-sdk/README.md

 through the testing module, like so:

 ```
+import {
+  createRandomContextualizedReward,
+  FAKE_CATEGORIES
-import { createRandomContextualizedReward } from '@8by8/rewards-sdk/testing';
+} from '@8by8/rewards-sdk/testing';
 ```

 These can be useful for developing frontend components that expect instances of